 And by the way, if you prefer to speak to someone over the phone you can, you just need to ask.
 They will also reply to emails too.

-How are mortgage advisors free?
+How are some mortgage broker free?

 With online mortgages, as it’s online based, they don’t actually need to do as much work as your traditional mortgage advisor – they’ll still find the best mortgage for you of course, but they don’t need to book phone calls and have lengthy conversations over the phone.